Organizational conflict: Inter-group conflict

 It is easy to see that under the conditions described above, mutual solutions to problems cannot be achieved.
 As a result, the side having the greater power wins; the other side loses.
 Or the conflict may go unresolved, and undesirable conditions or circumstances continue.
 Or the conflict may be settled by a higher authority.

 None of these outcomes is a happy one.
 Disputes settled on the basis of power, such as through a strike or a lockout in a labor-management dispute, are often deeply resented by the loser.
 Such settlements may be resisted and the winner defeated in underground ways that are difficult to detect and to counter.
 When this happens, neither side wins; both are losers.
-If the conflict is left unresolved, as when both sides withdraw from the scene, intergroup cooperation and effectiveness may be seriously impaired to the detriment of the entire organization.
+If the conflict is left unresolved, as when both sides withdraw from the scene, inter-group cooperation and effectiveness may be seriously impaired to the detriment of the entire organization.
 Disputes that are settled by higher authority also may cause resentment and what is called "lose-lose" consequences.
 Such settlements are invariably made on the basis of incomplete information — without data that the conflict itself obscures — and therefore are poor substitutes for mutually reasoned solutions.
 Again, both sides have lost.
-A specific approach to resolving intergroup conflict is outlined in the next chapter on organization development.
+A specific approach to resolving inter-group conflict is outlined in the next chapter on organization development.

-Interorganizational conflict
+Inter-organizational conflict

-Interorganizational relationships, such as buyer-supplier relationships, joint ventures, or strategic alliances, often involve conflicts.
+Inter-organizational relationships, such as buyer-supplier relationships, joint ventures, or strategic alliances, often involve conflicts.
 Conflicts between organizations differ from interpersonal conflicts on several dimensions.
-Among the distinguishing features of interorganizational conflicts are decision-making parties with specific incentives and motivations as well as the presence of a governance structure to prevent and manage conflicts.
-Scholars in business and management have also noted the importance of the institutional context on the development and repair of interorganizational conflicts.
+Among the distinguishing features of inter-organizational conflicts are decision-making parties with specific incentives and motivations as well as the presence of a governance structure to prevent and manage conflicts.
+Scholars in business and management have also noted the importance of the institutional context on the development and repair of inter-organizational conflicts.